fvaloyd/docker-mongo-webapi-net6.0/README.md

-# Webapi ASP.NET, Mongodb & docker
+# Webapi ASP.NET, Mongodb & Docker

 ## Steps for run the api
 ### Build the App image